 Clinic's closure leaves 3 abortion providers in Louisiana

-The closure of an abortion clinic in northwestern Louisiana leaves just three other such clinics in the state.
-The Bossier City Medical Suite's phone number was no longer in service Tuesday and the website was down.
+Abortion rights advocates say an abortion clinic in northwestern Louisiana has closed, leaving three other such clinics in the state.
+Owners of Bossier City Medical Suite could not be reached for comment Tuesday.

 Comments